The Lie of Perfect Hindsight

 It’s one of those tricky little phrases that makes us feel wiser just for surviving something.
 The markets fall, then rise again, and we nod knowingly - “Well, of course, it was obvious in hindsight.”

 Hindsight doesn’t make you smarter.
+That is the truth that we fail to grasp.
 It just makes you later.

-But connecting the dots after the picture has already been drawn isn’t clarity.
+Connecting the dots after the picture has already been drawn is just storytelling.
+It doesn’t bring the clarity needed by savvy investors.

 Let’s challenge the cliché directly: